 Agenda Content: Motion to approve with addition was seconded and passed 4-0.
 Add item D.8 Snow Removal Contract.

-Citizen Comment: County Commissioner commented about the importance of 5000 survey postcards mailed and to please fill them out and return them to the County; the Sheriff introduced the new Undersheriff; he also gave the monthly 911 report; a comment from citizen regarding the Nakwema Trail Head, suggesting it could be located here at the Township office.
+Citizen Comment: County Commissioner JARIS RUBINGH commented about the importance of 5000 survey postcards mailed and to please fill them out and return them to the County; Sheriff HOCH introduced the new Undersheriff GEORGE LASATER; he also gave the monthly 911 report; a comment from citizen regarding the Nakwema Trail Head, suggesting it could be located here at the Township CSB PARKING LOT .

 B. CONSENT AGENDA: